Projects

 Bus stop changes

 We will convert the existing school bus stop bay on Canterbury Road on the south side of the Great Ryrie Street intersection into a dedicated bus stop for Route 679.
-We will extend the indented bus lane, construct a new bus shelter, and provide a hook turn for buses to turn into Great Ryrie Street safely.
+We will extend the indented bus lane and provide a hook turn for buses to turn into Great Ryrie Street safely.

 This new bus stop will provide better connectivity for public transport users, particularly for commuters who live and work south of Canterbury Road.